 - Computer networks and the Internet

--Tools for coding activities in kindergarten and primary school (6 hours)
+Tools for coding activities in pre-school and primary school (6 hours)

-- Unplugged conding tools (for kindergarten and first grade primary school children)
+- Tools for unplugged coding (for kindergarten and first-grade primary school children)

-- Visual block programming tools (for older students in primary school classrooms and for first grade secondary school students)
+- Visual block programming tools (for older students in primary school classes and for secondary school students)

-- Programs for writing text and file formats (8 hours)
+Text writing programs and file formats (6 hours)

-- Programs for graphic representation of information, concepts and ideas (5 hours)
+Programmes for the graphical representation of information, concepts and ideas (5 hours)

 - Presentation tools

-- Tools for creating cognitive maps (conceptual, mental)
+- Tools for creating cognitive maps (concept, mind)

 No specific prerequisites are required.
 However, a basic familiarity with the computer is needed